LMGP: Lifted Multicut Meets Geometry Projections for Multi-Camera Multi-Object Tracking: Experimental Results

 \subsection{Single-Camera Benchmark}

-We provide experimental results on WILDTRACK (using the multi-camera setup and then projecting the result to a single camera) compared to three modern single camera pedestrian tracking methods in Table \ref{tab:single-camera}.
+We provide experimental results on WILDTRACK (using the multi-camera setup and then projecting the result to a single camera, namely \texttt{LMGP-Multi-cam, tracklets}) compared to three modern single camera pedestrian tracking methods in Table \ref{tab:single-camera}.
+Furthermore, we also evaluate LMGP with a pure single-camera approach, including (i) using detections in the tracking graph (which reverts to the model of \cite{tang2017multiple}) and without pre-clustering or other 3D-geometry based components (\texttt{LMGP-single cam, detection}); (ii) using CenterTrack tracklets instead of detections and our full model (\texttt{LMGP-single cam, tracklets}).

 As we mentioned, even with the best methods, the single-camera approach is still insufficient under severe occlusions.
 Considering large improvements on all metrics, we argue that the multi-camera strategy convincingly improves upon the single-camera one in crowded settings.